 Ms. Barger’s past experience includes work with multiple educational organizations including Memphis City and Shelby County schools as well as data management and analysis for various Memphis companies.
 She has completed formal training in Crime Prevention through Environmental Design through the National Institute of Crime Prevention.

 Ms. Barger is passionate about helping the community through volunteer work with people in crisis.
 She volunteers with Crisis Text Line as a crisis counselor.
-She also volunteers with the Memphis chapter of VOICES, a speakers’ bureau comprised of domestic violence survivors working to eliminate domestic violence in our communities.
+She also serves as Vice-President the Memphis chapter of VOICES, a speakers’ bureau comprised of domestic violence survivors working to eliminate domestic violence in our communities.